The Large Core of College Admission Markets: Theory and Evidence: Introduction

-Our finding that different stable allocations differ substantially stands in sharp contrast to those of \cite{rp1999}.
-They find that only about 0.1\% of approximately 20,000 applicants to the National Residency Match Program (NRMP) in the early 1990s would have received a different assignment had the algorithm been changed from student-receiving (i.e., hospital-proposing) to student-proposing.\footnote{Similar findings are presented by \cite{banerjee2013} in Indian marriage markets, and by \cite{hitsch2010} in an online dating market.} Like \citeauthor{rp1999}, we also find that all but 8 applicants (approximately 0.01\%) receive the same assignment under student-proposing and student-receiving DA.

-We analyze the characteristics of those who benefit and lose from our alternate stable algorithm.
-Applicants who prefer the outcome of our algorithm to the outcome of DA come from a lower socioeconomic background relative to applicants who prefer the outcome of DA.
-Our alternative stable allocation also increases geographic mobility by increasing the number of applicants assigned to a college outside their county of residence.

-Our alternate stable algorithm can be interpreted as allowing colleges to exercise their local market power.
+We study Hungarian college admissions, where colleges offer multiple levels of financial aid.
+In this environment, we show theoretically and empirically that it is no longer true that almost all students receive the same assignment in all stable allocations.
+Furthermore, different stable allocations differ in the set of positions filled and in the composition of assigned students, and there is no consensus among students on the most-preferred stable allocation.

 To gain intuition, we provide a simple example.
-The example is a minimal instance of our model of Hungarian college admissions.\footnote{Our model captures the structure of preferences observed in other centralized college admissions markets, including Turkey, Australia, Israel, Ukraine, Russia, and the US \citep{Turkey, ach,hrspp,Ukraine, Jonah}.} We accompany the verbal description with the notation of our model, which we introduce in \cref{sec:theory}.
+The example is a minimal instance of our model of Hungarian college admissions.\footnote{Our model captures the structure of preferences observed in other centralized college admissions markets, including Turkey, Australia, Israel, Ukraine, Russia, and the US.} We accompany the verbal description with the notation of our model, which we introduce in \cref{sec:theory}.

 \begin{example} There are two students, $S=\{r,p\}$, and one college, $C=\{c\}$.
-The college has two seats, but only one of these seats is state-funded ($q^0_c=1$, $q^1_c=1$).
-The college finds the rich student, $r$, more attractive than the poor student, $p$ (i.e., $r\gg_c p$).
+The college has two seats, but only one of these seats is state-funded (formally, $q^0_c=1$, $q^1_c=1$).
+The college finds the rich student, $r$, more attractive than the poor student, $p$ (formally, $r\gg_c p$).
 The college prefers to accept the most attractive students, and to fill its capacity.
 The rest of the college's preferences over acceptable allocations are fully described by

 where 1 (0) indicates admission with (without) state funding.